sketchbuch/review-tuxedo-pulse-15-gen1/README.md

 ### Software/OS

 I order Ubuntu 20.04.
 Unlike the 20.04 the Tuxedo version has the Tuxedo logo.
 There was also lots of software installed that I didn't want or expect.
 A lot of KDE stuff and free games.
 There was even some duplication like a KDE terminal and KDE System Monitor when Gnome already has these.
 I would rather that Tuxedo had not installed this stuff, maybe they should provide an unistall script for this stuff.

+As I ordered Ubuntu and not Tuxedo OS I would rather that the Ubuntu logo appeared rather than Tuxedo's when starting and they also added desktop icons to the desktop which I dislike.
+Maybe they could leave Ubuntu as close to stock as possible - but this is not so important.

 I repartitioned the drive via a Live USB stick and moved /home to it's own partition.
 It would be nice if this was an option when ordering.
 There was also a swap partition which I didn't think Ubuntu needed anymore.
 Not sure if this is better than a swap file, but maybe Tuxedo prefer it.